sternmotor/borgserver/README.md

 Several modes of borg hosting are realized via user groups :

-* `borg-repo`: standard repository user accounts with full access to a single repository `/repos/<user_name>` - allowing all borg operations
+* `full`: standard repository user accounts with full access to a single repository `/repos/<user_name>` - allowing all borg operations
-* `borg-appendonly`: safe repository user accounts allowing no "remove" or prune" operations but "init" and "create" operations, only
+* `append`: safer repository user accounts not allowing "remove" or "prune" operations but "init" and "create" operations, only
-* `borg-admin`: users given full access to all repositories - no repository is created for the borg-admin users.
-User "borg" is member of this group, too
+* `admin`: users given full access to all repositories - no repository is created for the borg-admin users.

 Users and repositories are added in two steps:

 1. add one or multiple SSH public key of remote SSH client to a single file, named like the repository:

-    * `/sshkeys/borg-repo`
+    * `/sshkeys/full`
-    * `/sshkeys/borg-appendonly`
+    * `/sshkeys/append`
-    * `/sshkeys/borg-admin`
+    * `/sshkeys/admin`

 2. run `update-borgusers` script within container, for example like